nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

 Now that we know the genetic algorithm can find a solution, let's clean up the code and make sure to test the solution found by the GA.
 The only change was adding an `impl` for `OrbitIndividual` and moving the fitness calculation in there.
 This allows checking the solutions found.

 Of course, the genetic algorithm is a probabilistic solution, so it won't always converge on the same solution.
 Here are five runs with different solutions.
+It's also interesting to note that the solutions found are far from a sun-sync orbit!

 Click the following button to run these cases yourself directly on the cloud! [![Gitpod Run on the cloud](https://img.shields.io/badge/Gitpod-Run_on_the_cloud-blue?logo=gitpod)](https://gitpod.io/#https://gitlab.com/nyx-space/showcase/orbit_design_ga)